helgi/deis/contrib/aws-production/README.md

 Or follow http://docs.deis.io/en/latest/installing_deis/aws/ for more information

+* `DEIS_SSH_KEY` By default `~/.ssh/<keypair>` is matched and uses the keypair name put into the parameters file

 The Deis cluster can be launched into an existing VPC, be it the one created with the bastion setup above or one of your own making then some information bits need to be provided.

-`BASTION_ID` is needed if you have chosen to go down the bastion host route- This is needed to configure various pieces of the Deis platform if behind the bestion host.
+`BASTION_ID` is needed if you have chosen to go down the bastion host route - This is needed to configure various pieces of the Deis platform if behind the bestion host.
 Setting this will auto discover the `VPC_ID` for you.

 If you are provisioning into an existing VPC setup without a Bastion Host then the following applies:
 Possible ENV vars that can be set, with `VPC_ID` being the only required one.
-The rest are auto discovered unless particular one should be set differently by hand
+The rest are auto discovered unless particular values are needed instead of all available.

 ```
 export VPC_ID=vpc-02ca8d67
 export VPC_ZONES="us-west-2a us-west-2b us-west-2c"
-export VPC_SUBNETS="subnet-9f5b0ffa subnet-d41c76a3 subnet-1e54d847
+export VPC_SUBNETS="subnet-9f5b0ffa subnet-d41c76a3 subnet-1e54d847"
 export VPC_PRIVATE_SUBNETS="subnet-9c5b0ff9 subnet-d51c76a2 subnet-1154d848"
 ```